 According to a meta-analysis that looked into more than 42 studies, women with more than 75% breast density had up to 5 times higher risk for developing breast cancer than women with less than 5% breast density.

-According to studies, people with the AA and GA genotype of the Single Nucleotide Polymorphism (SNP) rs671 of this gene have a higher risk for developing breast cancer when they consume alcohol than people with the GG genotype.
+According to studies, people with the AA and GA genotypes of the Single Nucleotide Polymorphism (SNP) rs671 of this gene have a higher risk of developing breast cancer when they consume alcohol than people with the GG genotype.

 |AA||Increased risk of breast cancer on alcohol consumption|